-Berch Berberoglu is a foundation professor of sociology and director of the Ozmen Institute for Global Studies at the University of Nevada, Reno.
+Berch Berberoglu is a foundation professor of sociology and former director of the Ozmen Institute for Global Studies at the University of Nevada, Reno.
 He received his Ph.D. from the University of Oregon in 1977.
 He has been teaching and conducting research at the University of Nevada, Reno for the past four decades.

 His areas of specialization include globalization, international political economy, development, class structure, political sociology, nationalism and ethno-national conflict, class/race/gender and comparative-historical sociology.
 He is currently working on two new books titled America After Empire: The Promise and the Vision for a New America in the 21st Century, which will be published by Routledge in 2019 and Class and Inequality in a Global Era: Class Conflict and Social Inequality Today will be published by Emerald in 2020.